inspec/inspec/docs-chef-io/content/inspec/profiles.md

   - platform-name: debian
 ```

-and to target only Ubuntu version 14.04
+To target only Ubuntu version 14.04, use:

 ```YAML
 name: ssh